asciamanna/asciamanna.github.io/_drafts/avoid-technical-improvement-backlogs.md

 ## Conclusion

 Refactoring doesn't belong on the team's backlog.
-Technical improvement, "technical debt", and/or refactoring backlogs should be avoided in favor of opportunistic refactoring techniques.
+Technical improvement, "technical debt", and/or refactoring backlogs should be avoided in favor of opportunistic refactoring and incremental code improvement techniques.
 Too many issues arise when teams separate code improvement from feature development.